Karnataka Police: Reserve police

 The Karnataka State Reserve Police (KSRP) is headed by an Additional Director General of Police, assisted by an Inspector General and one Deputy Inspectors General of Police at headquarters.
-The Karnataka State Reserve Police consists of 12 battalions: four in Bangaluru and one each in Mysuru, Belagavi, Kalaburagi, Mangaluru, Shivamogga, Shiggaon, Hassana and Tumakuru 2 IRB battalions are situated in Munirabad (Koppala) and Vijayapura.
+The Karnataka State Reserve Police consists of 12 battalions: four in Bengaluru and one each in Mysuru, Belagavi, Kalaburagi, Mangaluru, Shivamogga, Shiggaon, Hassana and Tumakuru 2 IRB battalions are situated in Munirabad (Koppala) and Vijayapura.
 Indian Reserve Battalion (IRB) is a specially formed reserved force.
 They are well trained striking force.

 Mounted police

 In 1951 the horses in the maharaja's bodyguard were used for the Karnataka Armed Reserve Mounted Police, headquartered in Mysuru.
 The stables, fields and office buildings date to the maharajas' time.
 Mounted police are used for traffic duty, night patrol, officer training and the Mysuru Dasara.
 The force is made up of 90 horses and 150 officers and men.

 Mounted-police riders still practice tent pegging, and are also known for games, ceremonial parades and showmanship.
 Its riders have won a number of prizes in national and international equestrian competitions.
 The mounted police is headed by S. G. Mariba Shetti, who has won gold medals at the 1995 World Police Games in Australia (1995) and in 2001 in Indianapolis (2001) and has commanded the Dasara procession since 1977.

+In January 2024 The Hindu reported that mounted police patrols were being reintroduced around Cubbon Park and the Vidhana Soudha, the seat of the state legislature in Bengarluru.